DFE-Digital/vcf-sw-career-development-design-history/app/posts/alpha-phase/2022-07-22-the-career-pathway-concept.md

 Further testing is required to determine the best approach.

 The steps were based on user research.
-We looked at all of the findings around career progression:
+We looked at all the findings around career progression:

 <a href="career-pathway-findings-summary.png" target="_blank">![Career progression findings](career-pathway-findings-summary.png "Career progression findings")</a>